Rosicast/rtd/docs/source/index.rst

-.. rosicast documentation master file, created by sphinx-quickstart on Thu Aug  4 23:33:56 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 ====================================
-Welcome to rosicast's documentation!
+Rosicast's documentation
 ====================================

+This site is inspired by the `ml-glossary. <https://ml-cheatsheet.readthedocs.io/en/latest/>`_ There could be the same contents at the begining.

 .. toctree::
+    :caption: Math
     :maxdepth: 1

-   :caption: Contents:
+    math_notation

 Indices and tables
 ==================